Sundays @ Four

 Health and Safety Precautions

-All guests must wear masks and present proof of vaccination upon entry.
+All guests must wear masks and present proof of vaccination or negative COVID test within 72 hours upon entry.
 This event is subject to change to comply with all public health guidelines, and may be presented online as a live stream.

 The health and safety of our artists, audiences, staff, and community are our top priority.
 Crowden adheres to all CDC guidelines and local policies, and continues to closely monitor information from public health officials.
 Please be aware that these safety protocol may change, and that Crowden will communicate additional details if necessary.
 Please contact us with any additional questions.